isturdy/textualism/specification.md

 ## Design goals:
 + Design for writing and editing, not end-user readability.
 + Be extensible: syntax is more readable and portable than raw html.
-+ Invisible whitespace is insignificant (and tabs are illegal).
++ Trailing whitespace is ignored.
 + Have explicit syntax with minimal special cases and exceptions.

 ## Indentation notes: